cyberrangecz/terraform-crczp-sandbox/README.md

-# terraform-kypo-sandbox
+# terraform-crczp-sandbox
-Terraform module which creates sandbox definition, sandbox pool and allocation units in KYPO CRP.
+Terraform module which creates sandbox definition, sandbox pool and allocation units in CRCZP.
 Additionally it saves outputs of allocation units stages to local files.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements